Availity/availity-angular/src/core/analytics/README.md

 ## Analytics

-Analytics is a way for you to track how users interact with your data.
+Analytics is a way for you to track how users interact with your web app.

 ### Configuration